-If children forget their kit, it may be possible for them to telephone home.
+If children forget their kit it may be possible for them to telephone home.
 This is determined by factors such as the number of children involved, the staffing and workload of the office.
 If children only realise that they have forgotten their kit close to the start of the lesson it is impractical to telephone parents.
-The school will keep towels and pants which can be borrowed but need to be returned laundered by the following lesson.
-Swimming hats are also available if a child has forgotten to bring one, but this is not a permanent solution.
+The school will keep a spare clean kit.